• Skip to primary navigation

 • 1 teaspoon vanilla bean paste

-• 1 cup yellow peaches cut into small chunks, pit and skin removed
+• 1 cup fresh yellow peaches, cut into small chunks, pit and skin removed

 Instructions